checkmarx-ts/checkmarx-github-action/README.md

 ```
 # Challenges:

-- If Checkmarx Server is not open to Internet, this action will not be able to reach the server and will fail.
+- If Checkmarx Server is not open to Internet, this action will not be able to reach the server and it will fail.

-- Network Rules/Firewalls/Proxies to access Checkmarx Server to block some sort of requests from outside based on IP, number of attempted connections, etc...
+- Network Rules, Firewalls or Proxies to access Checkmarx Server might block some requests from this Github action, due to not allowing outside connections based on IP, proxy authentication requirements, etc...
+Please make sure, your Github action agents can connect to your Checkmarx Server first, before using this action.

 # License